Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Introduction

+An interesting biological study on social comparison by Noritake et al.~\cite{Noritake2018-hm}), from which this study gained its dataset, revealed that social comparison occurs not only in humans but also in non-human primates: macaque monkeys exhibit behavioral markers of social comparison, such as changes in anticipatory licking, and neural correlates in midbrain dopaminergic neurons~\cite{Noritake2018-hm}.
 A key finding of social comparison in monkeys is that while objective rewards remain constant, the subjective value that monkeys assign can vary depending on the context~\cite{Noritake2018-hm}.
-In experiments where monkeys repeatedly received rewards in the presence of a partner, the subjective value of the rewards declined as the partner's reward probability increased, despite the objective amount of outcomes remaining constant for the monkey itself.
+In their experiments, monkeys repeatedly received rewards in the presence of a partner.
+The subjective value of rewards declined as the partner's reward probability increased, although the objective number of outcomes remained constant for the self-monkey.
 This shift was confirmed neurally and behaviorally through altered activation of midbrain dopaminergic neurons and corresponding changes in anticipatory behavior~\cite{Noritake2018-hm}.

-The experiment demonstrated subjective valuation in monkeys but did not address their inference of the partner's subjective value.
-We therefore investigate whether monkeys can infer their partner's reward valuations, given evidence that monkeys exhibit theory of mind abilities---attributing beliefs distinct from their own and predicting others' actions~\cite{Hayashi2020-qk}.
+The experiment by Noritake et al.~\cite{Noritake2018-hm} demonstrated subjective valuation in monkeys, and the result makes us curious not only about the subjective value for oneself but also their inference of \emph{the partner's subjective value}.
+Given recent evidence that monkeys exhibit theory of mind abilities---attributing beliefs distinct from their own and predicting others' actions~\cite{Hayashi2020-qk, Drayton2016-yv}, we are prompted to investigate whether monkeys can infer their partner's reward valuations.
 If monkeys can represent others' mental states, they may infer the value a partner assigns to a reward and incorporate this inference into their own valuation during social comparison.
+Another study of theory of mind in non-human primates, including macaques~\cite{devaine2017reading} showed that non-human primates engaged in theory of mind inference during gameplay related to partner valuation, but not during social comparison.
+Thus, the study motivates questioning whether the subjective value inference about the partner applies to social comparison settings.